How to become

 Work

-You could start as a games tester if you play a lot of games.
+You could start with a company as a games tester if you play a lot of games.

-You'll usually need an IT qualification or some relevant work experience.
-Employers will be interested in your talent and creativity.
+You'll usually need a computing qualification or some relevant work experience.
+Employers will also be interested in your talent and creative ideas.

 More Information